USSBA/hubzone-webmap/README.md

 If the `bundle install` fails due to the pg gem, make sure you have the ENV vars above set in your shell.

+### Deploying
 To launch the map:
 ``` bash
 rails server
 ```
 Then point your browser to http://localhost:3000/

-Note: for the map to "work", you will need to have the API and GeoServer running as well.
-See the README in the hubzone-api repository for details.
+Note: for the map to "work", you will need to have the Hubzone API and an instance of  GeoServer running as well.
+See the README in the [hubzone-api](https://github.com/USSBA/hubzone-api) repository for details.

+## Additional configuration

-### Testing
+## Testing

-#### Rspec Tests
+### Rspec Tests

 To run the test suite, simply run:
 ```